Relativistic perfect fluids near Kasner singularities

-Even though more work is clearly needed to fully support our claims beyond \Theoremref{thm:informal}, we nevertheless assert that \eqref{eq:stablefluidrestr} is \emph{both sufficient and necessary} to obtain a stable fluid flow at the big bang singularity $\tilde t=0$ with the potential for interesting critical dynamics when $c_s^2=\max\{p_1,p_2,p_3\}$.
+Even though more work is clearly needed to fully support our claims beyond \Theoremref{thm:informal}, in particular, coupling to Einstein gravity needs to be taken into account, we nevertheless assert that \eqref{eq:stablefluidrestr} is \emph{both sufficient and necessary} to obtain a stable fluid flow at the big bang singularity $\tilde t=0$ with the potential for interesting critical dynamics when $c_s^2=\max\{p_1,p_2,p_3\}$.
 If this turns out to be correct, then this would have important implications for physics as it might rule out some of the standard matter models used in cosmology to describe the early universe, and in particular, the radiation fluid $c_s^2=1/3$.
-It is noteworthy, however, as we show in Remark~\ref{rem:KSF}, that the radiation fluid happens to agree with the borderline case if the background spacetime is the \emph{isotropic Kasner-scalar field background spacetime}.